Tulip-Dev/tulip/doc/python/gettingstarted.rst

 .. |icon_ide| image:: tulipPythonIDEButton.png
     :width: 24

-A lightweight Python IDE can be accessed through the Tulip GUI.
+The Python IDE can be accessed through the Tulip GUI.
 Some GUI reorganisation has been made in Tulip 5.0 and all Python development features are now centralized in a separated window.
 It can be displayed by clicking on the |icon_ide| **Python** button located in the left side of the Tulip GUI.